USDA-ARS-GBRU/GuideMaker/README.rst

 Installation
 -------------
-predictPAM can be installed from:
+GuideFinder can be installed from:

 1. The Github repository: https://github.com/USDA-ARS-GBRU/guidefinder